probml/dynamax/paper/paper.md

 - Kalman filtering and smoothing algorithms for linear Gaussian SSMs,
 - Extended and unscented Kalman filtering and smoothing for nonlinear Gaussian SSMs,
 - Conditional moment filtering and smoothing algorithms for models with non-Gaussian emissions, and
-- Parallel message passing routines take advantage of GPU or TPU acceleration to perform message passing in sublinear time.
+- Parallel message passing routines that leverage GPU or TPU acceleration to perform message passing in sublinear time.

 The high-level model API makes it easy to construct, fit, and inspect HMMs and linear Gaussian SSMs.
 Finally, the online `Dynamax` documentation and tutorials provide a wealth of resources for state space modeling experts and newcomers alike.